Qualcomm

-Qualcomm was established in 1985 by Irwin M. Jacobs and six other co-founders.
-Its early research into CDMA wireless cell phone technology was funded by selling a two-way mobile digital satellite communications system known as Omnitracs.
-After a heated debate in the wireless industry, the 2G standard was adopted with Qualcomm's CDMA patents incorporated.
-Afterwards there was a series of legal disputes about pricing for licensing patents required by the standard.
+Qualcomm was established in 1985 by Irwin Jacobs and six others.
+Its early research into code-division multiple access (CDMA) wireless cell phone technology was funded by selling a two-way mobile digital satellite communications system known as Omnitracs.
+After a heated debate in the wireless industry, CDMA was adopted as a 2G standard in North America, with Qualcomm's patents incorporated.
+Afterwards, there was a series of legal disputes about pricing for licensing patents required by the standard.

 Over the years, Qualcomm has expanded into selling semiconductor products in a predominantly fabless manufacturing model.
-It also developed semiconductor components or software for vehicles, watches, laptops, wi-fi, smartphones, and other devices.